Business Crime 2023

 7.6 Under what circumstances can the government demand that a third person or entity produce documents to the government, or raid the home or office of a third person or entity and seize documents?

-If the legal requirements, for e.g., a house search are met, such a search is also permissible in this case.
+If the legal requirements for, for example, a house search are met, such a search is also permissible in this case.

 Questioning of Individuals: